rackerlabs/support-how-to/content/how-to/rackspace-email/export-email-address-data-from-outlook-2016-for-mac/index.md

 for a list of all version articles.

 #### Export email address data

+To export email address data, perform the following steps:

 1. In Outlook 2016, click **File > Export** from the top navigation bar to display the **Export to Archive File** window.